 For a Suspected Sprain or Strain:

-- If the injury involves your child's neck or back, do not move him unless the child is in imminent danger.
+- If the injury involves the neck or back (even if there is no pain), do not move the child unless in imminent danger.
 Movement can cause serious nerve damage.
 Phone for emergency medical help.
-If your child must be moved, the neck and back must be completely immobilized first.
-Keeping the head, neck, and back in alignment, move your child as a unit.
+If the child must be moved, the neck and back must be completely immobilized first, ideally with at least one other person assisting you.
+Keeping the head, neck, and back in alignment, move the child together as a unit.